yanklio/yanklio/README.md

 ---

-### What's Catching My Eye:
+### 🚀 What I'm Exploring

-📱 Want to learn more about mobile development with React Native
+💻 Building cool web apps with React & Node.js\
-🐹 Excited to dive into the world of Go language
+🌍 Deepening my knowledge of web infrastructure with Go & C#\
-🚀 And continue to build amazing apps
+📱 Experimenting with mobile development using React Native

-### Feel free to explore my repositories and projects.
-If you have any questions or just want to connect, don't hesitate to reach out.
-Happy coding! 💻✨
+### Feel free to explore my repositories.
+Thanks for stopping by, and happy coding! 💻✨